Minimal Regret Walras Equilibria for Combinatorial Markets

-\begin{rsttheorem}{\ref{thm:general-sens} and \ref{thm:suf-condition}}[Informal] Consider instances with general valuations. \begin{enumerate} \item For any $x \in X$ with $\sum_{i\in N} x_i\leq u$, there are prices $\lambda$ so that $(x, \lambda)$ becomes a $\delta$-regret Walras equilibrium for $\delta\leq \rho(b')-\rho(b)+\iota(x)$, where $\rho(q)$ denotes the optimal-value function for the configuration LP with right-hand side~$q$.
-In the above result, $b$ is the right-hand side of the original configuration~LP, and $b'$ denotes the right-hand side of the relaxed one.
-Moreover, $\iota(x)$ denotes the integrality gap of $x$. \item The worst-case behavior of $\rho(b)$ for \emph{integral input data} is still not fully understood; see the bounds by \textcite{CookGST86}.
-To get bounds for a class of problems (parameterized in the input data), we derive for a weaker but ``easier-to-analyze'' solution $(x, \bar \lambda)$ the following bound: Any pair $(x, \lambda)$ feasible for the primal-dual problem with duality gap $\Delta$ can be turned into a $\delta$-regret Walras equilibrium $(x,\bar \lambda)$ with $\delta\leq \Delta (1+(n-1)u_{\max})$, where $u_{\max}$ is the largest capacity value. \end{enumerate} \end{rsttheorem}
+\begin{rsttheorem}{\ref{thm:general-sens} and \ref{thm:suf-condition}}[Informal] Consider instances with general valuations. \begin{enumerate} \item For any $x \in X$ with $\sum_{i\in N} x_i\leq u$, there are prices $\lambda$ so that $(x, \lambda)$ becomes a $\Delta$-regret Walras equilibrium for $\Delta\leq \rho(b')-\rho(b)+\iota(x)$, where $\rho(q)$ denotes the optimal-value function for the configuration LP with right-hand side~$q$.
+In the above result, $b$ is the right-hand side of the original configuration~LP, and $b'$ denotes the right-hand side of the enlarged one.
+Moreover, $\iota(x)$ denotes the integrality gap of $x$ w.r.t. to the original configuration~LP.
+This way, we obtain non-trivial bounds parameterized in the input data using proximity results in \textcite{CookGST86}. \item While proximity bounds usually rely on condition numbers of the constraint matrices, we further derive a weaker but closed-form bound: Any pair $(x, \lambda)$ feasible for the primal-dual problem with duality gap $\gamma$ can be turned into a $\Delta$-regret Walras equilibrium $(x,\bar \lambda)$ with $\Delta\leq \gamma (1+(n-1)u_{\max})$, where $u_{\max}$ is the largest capacity value. \end{enumerate} \end{rsttheorem}

 Note that the above bound of $ \rho(b')-\rho(b)+\iota(x)$ has two components: the LP-sensitivity effect $\rho(b')-\rho(b)$ and the integrality gap effect $\iota(x)$.
 So this indicates that there might be instances for which the optimal-regret solution has a rather low LP-sensitivity effect at the cost of a higher duality/integrality gap.
 Indeed we give such an example showing that the ``first welfare theorem''-property does not hold anymore.